 Her staging of Frederick Delius' A Village Romeo and Juliet on the occasion of the composer's 150th birthday was praised in the New York Times.

 Arila Siegert has directed Baroque operas by Monteverdi, Purcell, Alessandro Scarlatti, Handel (Agrippina and Alcina) and Rameau (Les Paladins), but also contemporary works such as Master and Margarita by Sergei Slonimsky (after the famous novel by Bulgakov) for the EXPO 2000 or The passion of Jonathan Wade, Carlisle Floyd's epic set in America during the Reconstruction Era.
+In 2014 she directed the Mozart-"Magic Flute" for the Opera Festival in Tampa/Fl with great success.

 As choreographer she worked on the world premiere of the opera Gogol by the young Russian-American composer Lera Auerbach in Vienna based on her play of the same name.
 She staged great operettas and musicals such as The Merry Widow, The Land of Smiles (Lehár) and Fiddler on the Roof (Bock/Stein).
 In 2014 she has given a very successfull debut as director in Amerika.